cmpprevot/Huenicorn/README.md

 This revision brings

 * Fix for an important reliability bug on release mode for some compilers
+* Add config parameter to bind REST backend to given IP
 * Better documentation (with available Doxygen generation routine in CMake)
 * Small UI changes